LLNL/ExaCA/NIX.md

 To install this permanently, run:

     $ nix profile install github:LLNL/ExaCA

+To get the latest stable release, use:

+    $ nix shell github:LLNL/ExaCA#stable

 To build from a working copy use `nix develop` and run CMake manually: